tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 buffers, consuming precious memory.

-Disk space, and sometimes even CPU time, are comparatively far less scarce, so we won't worry about those.
+Disk space, and sometimes even CPU time, are comparatively far less scarce, so we won't worry about those here.

 It can be hard to reconcile the constraints of resource scarcity with another imperative: don't give up on writing programs from composable